bitcero/rmcommon/README.md

    This folder contains the system theme called **redmexico**, and this theme make possible all integration between rmcommon and XOOPS.

-3. Delete the folder `system` from `rmcommon` local folder.
-4. Upload `rmcommon` folder to directory `modules` of your XOOPS installation.
+3. Upload `rmcommon` folder to directory `modules` of your XOOPS installation.
-5. Go to XOOPS modules manager and install **Common Utilities** as a normal module.
+4. Go to XOOPS modules manager and install **Common Utilities** as a normal module.

    All initial configuration will be done automatically during installation process.
 After that, you can customize the configuration if you wish.

-6. Done!
+5. Done!
 Common Utilities is installed.

 ---